 From 2011 to 2014, Smith served as vice president of Environment, Health and Safety (EHS), the enterprise team that oversees efforts to improve on-site safety and reduce the environmental impact of Boeing operations.
 Under her leadership, EHS launched “Go for Zero – One Day at a Time,” a program that has significantly improved Boeing’s workplace safety performance.

 For Commercial Airplanes’ supply chain organization, Smith was responsible for contracting, performance and strategy development with Spirit AeroSystems, Boeing’s largest external supplier.
 Since joining Boeing in 1997, she has held leadership roles in Fabrication, Airplane Programs and Quality, as well as Research & Technology for the 737 and 757 programs.

 Smith’s experience outside of Boeing includes serving as plant manager at GKN Sinter Metals, where she had profit-and-loss responsibility and was accountable for manufacturing, quality, engineering, supply chain, facilities and finance.
 She holds a bachelor’s degree in mechanical engineering from Michigan State University and an Executive Master of Business Administration and Leadership Certificate from Seattle University.
-In 2017, she received the Army Aviation Association of America’s (AAAA) Knight of the Honorable Order of St. Michael Award.
+In 2017, she received the Army Aviation Association of America’s Knight of the Honorable Order of St. Michael Award.
 Smith serves on the board of Washington STEM, a non-profit committed to advancing equity, excellence and innovation in science, technology, engineering and math for all students in Washington state.